chrisdug123/AudioTranscriber-OpenAI-Whisper/README.md

 **After audio is recorded or uploaded, the OpenAI Whisper API is used to transcribe the audio**

-A bried video demonstration of this application can be found here:
+A brief video demonstration of this application can be found here: https://go.screenpal.com/watch/cZjh3sV9e5d